 Pre-packaged Goods

-Pre-packaged goods need to comply with national trade measurement laws.
-So, this includes details like:
+Pre-packaged goods must comply with national trade measurement laws, which regulate details including:

-• Position, size and format of measurement information
+• The positioning, size, and format of measurement information;

-Sellers and manufacturers have specific obligations under these measurement laws, such as ensuring that quality control systems are maintained well.
-Manufacturers also need to make sure that the quantities in their packages meet the relevant standards.
+Sellers and manufacturers have specific obligations under these laws, such as maintaining effective quality control systems and ensuring that packaged quantities meet the relevant standards.
+For more information on trade compliance, you might visit our guides section.

 Labelling Requirements